What Is a Contract Playbook?

 Contract Negotiations

 Contract negotiations are notorious for being long and complicated processes because they commonly involve repeated back-and-forth discussions over terms, conditions, and clauses.
-The function of a contract playbook is to simplify this process.
+Streamlining these workflows is key to improving law firm efficiency, and the function of a contract playbook is to simplify this process.

 This is because playbooks should include standardized and pre-approved terms and language, as well as clear guidance on what is negotiable within the contract and what is not.
 This should ensure greater consistency in negotiations and reduce the time spent reviewing and revising each contract.